 We draw a sample of two-parent families with children subject to three selection criteria.
-First, we require the youngest three children to be born in Canada.
-This assures that the children in the sample were all born in the same institutional environment - and not subject to family size restriction as in, for example, China.
+First, we require the youngest three children to be born in Canada. so that the children in the sample all shared the same societal environment (e.g., some were not subject to the one child policy)..
 Second, we restrict our focus to families where the oldest child is age 12 or younger.
 We seek to reconstruct the family structure as it was at the birth of each child.
 When a family has older children in the household, the possibility of a missing older sibling (who has already left the home) increases.
 This motivates our focus on families with younger children.
 Third, we exclude families with multiple births because we are interested in the sequential decision by parity, and multiple births introduce a more complex parity structure.
-Compared to the US Census, the resulting sample sizes for each Census year are much larger because of the larger share of foreign-born in Canada, a higher fraction of Asians among immigrants to Canada, and the larger 20 percent sample.11
+Compared to the US Census, the resulting sample sizes for each Census year are much larger because of the larger share of foreign-born in Canada, a higher fraction of Asians among immigrants to Canada, and the 20 percent sample.

 Exact date of birth is reported for each family member.
 Using this information, we code variables for whether a child of each parity was born, and if so, the sex.
 These form the dependent variables for the analysis.
 We also code variables for the sex mix of existing children at each parity.
-These variables are used both to define our samples and as explanatory variables.12
+These variables are used both to define our samples and as explanatory variables.